FacuBustamaante/tips-calc/README.md

-✨ Tip Calculator
+<h1>✨ Tip Calculator</h1>
-This is a Tip Calculator application built with React, TypeScript, Vite, and Tailwind CSS.
-It's a simple, yet elegant tool for calculating tips and splitting bills among a group of people.
+<p>This is a Tip Calculator application built with React, TypeScript, Vite, and Tailwind CSS.
+It's a simple, yet elegant tool for calculating tips and splitting bills among a group of people.</p>

-🚀 Features
+<h2>🚀 Features</h2>
 Tip Calculation: Easily calculate the tip amount based on a percentage.

 Bill Splitting: Divide the total bill and tip among a specified number of people.